MakerNet: Connecting Makers to Markets

-MakerNet is a new initiative providing systems and tools that connect makers and makerspaces to local markets and manufacturing infrastructure.
+MakerNet is an international initiative providing systems and tools that connect makers and makerspaces to local markets and manufacturing infrastructure.

 MakerNet’s goal is to:

-- Grow a sustainable Industry 4.0: Develop and support the evolution of sustainable models of production and consumption
+Grow a sustainable Industry 4.0: Develop and support the evolution of sustainable models of production and consumption, and enable localized open production on a global scale

 MakerNet was conceived in 2016 by an interdisciplinary, international group of organizations working on the cutting edge of tech innovation, entrepreneurship and development: Civic, CoStruct, Field Ready, Gearbox, and Kumasi Hive.